After reading this guide, you will:

 Batch export has historically been slow on very large sets

 Verdict: Sensible only when you are already an Adobe subscriber.
-Our take: fine as a byproduct of editing, wasteful as a standalone resizer.
+Best for: a photographer who already edits every shot in Lightroom.

 Pros: